 Members of the Board serve for three years, with the possibility of running for a second term.
 Because many of our members are impacted by the Coronavirus and have a variety of new responsibilities and increased vulnerability, we will extend the nomination deadline to offer more time for folks to submit.
-Names of nominees and candidate statements are due June 1, 2020.

-We have 479 voting members.
+We have over 500 voting members.
 A total of 389 people participated in SDS@OSU 2020, our first online conference.
 We know our organization is important to the field, to the community, and to you.
 Now is the time to think carefully about who we want to step into a leadership role, contributing to shaping and sustaining SDS.

 SDS is committed to diverse representation in its membership and Board composition, and candidates from all under-represented groups are encouraged to volunteer.
 We provide any requested access accommodations so that Board members can fully participate.